A Moment Apart: Singles and music videos

-Youtuber Eugene Lee Yang used "A Moment Apart" in his 'I am Gay' coming out music video, along with "Intro" from the same album.
+YouTuber Eugene Lee Yang used "A Moment Apart" in his 'I'm Gay' coming out music video, along with "Intro" from the same album.

 "La Ciudad", a non-single, was featured in the soccer video game FIFA 18.

 Fate: The Winx Saga used the title track, "A Moment Apart" in Season 1, Episode 6 when Bloom, the main character, taps into her powers in a battle scene.

-“Everything At Your Feet”, a non-single, featuring Mexican indie pop group The Chamanas, was featured on the Horizon Pulse radio station in the open-racing game, Forza Horizon 5.
+"Everything At Your Feet", a non-single, featuring Mexican indie pop group The Chamanas, was featured on the Horizon Pulse radio station in Forza Horizon 5.

 Artwork

 The album cover was shot by English photographer Seanen Middleton, with the artwork design being accredited to Middleton, Harrison Mills and Michelle Gadeken.
 It features a woman, Rachel Putt, a fellow friend of Middleton, standing on a rocky incline, an orange line of light crossing out her eyes.
 The location where the cover was photographed was in Hodge Close, located in the Lake District of Northern England.

 Two of Middleton's works, Vespertine and Moth to a Flame, were also purchased by Odesza and used as single artwork for "Line of Sight" and "Late Night", respectively.